UPDATED: October 2015

 Natura World mattresses may contain (depending on the model you select) boric acid and fiberglass flame retardants, petroleum-derived latex (as in, not the kind from rubber trees), and nanoparticle.
 The organic model may be safe, but I don’t have enough information at this point to know for sure.

 Maybe Ikea mattresses shouldn’t be considered Sneaky since they don’t make any real claims about being non-toxic, but people keep asking us if they are Good Stuff now that they are advertised as free of flame retardant chemicals.
 It seems Ikea does avoid the worst traditional fire-retardants, but the flame retardants they do use are a trade secret.
+November 2016 Update: Ikea’s latex mattresses are the only ones that do not contain any flame retardants, but even these contain fire retardants around the zipper.

 Don’t Be Fooled By: